track-asia/trackasia-native/design-proposals/2022-11-29-metal-port.md

 _Addresses North Stars [#1](#north-stars), [#2](#north-stars) and Core Functionality [#6](#core)._

-Trackasia Native makes use of atlases for 2D and 1D(ish) textures.
+MapLibre Native makes use of atlases for 2D and 1D(ish) textures.
 The distinction exists largely because of OpenGL texture wrapping logic.
 When you go off the edge of a 2D texture in X or Y you can either clamp to the edge or wrap around.
 In OpenGL that distinction is tied to the texture itself.
 In Metal, it's the shader that decides.
 That's much easier.

 As such, the atlases could be merged into one type.
 We'd leave up to the developers if they want to merge those into one.
 There are arguments either way, but it wouldn't be time consuming.